Bug #82690

 So far I didn't find any migration scripts which handles the old tables.

-Updated by Susanne Moog about 4 years ago
+Updated by Susanne Moog over 4 years ago

 You can set the default charset/collation via local configuration.
 If you were using _general_ci before, you could either set that as default or convert your tables to the new default.